haileytapia/portfolio/index.md

 description: Welcome to my technical writing portfolio!
 ---

-# Welcome to my portfolio!
+# Home

 My technical writing skills, developed through past internships and personal projects, are showcased here.
 {: .fs-6 : .fw-300 }

+Welcome to my portfolio!
 See below for information about navigating this site and about me.

 {: .note }
 > This site was created using Markdown, CSS, Jekyll, and GitHub Pages!